aFuzzyBear/astro-ui/components/Stylesheet/README.md

 ### ChangeLog:

-27/10/21 - Added Single use of component provided by [Olyno](https://github.com/Olyno)
+- Added Single use of component provided by [Olyno](https://github.com/Olyno)

 ## Credits

 This project was largely inspired and assisted by [jonathantneal](https://github.com/jonathantneal) from [csstools/sanitize.css](https://github.com/csstools/sanitize.css).
 Please look to support their project by giving them a star on github, it would really mean the world to them.

+Special Thanks to Olyno for augmenting the component with the Single use functionality.